Ruthika2806/AE361A-Course-Project/README.md

-Aeromodel Design, Fabrication and opeation of the RC plane of model of Automatic sheet cutter.
+Aeromodel Design, Fabrication and opeation of the RC plane of Cessna 150 model using thermocol.